Risus GM Guide

 Probably one of the best sources for clichés, though, is from your players.
 Your players will envision the perfect clichés; you just need to help define them in game terms (to determine what the cliché is good for) and let the players loose.
 With details of the campaign, most players will easily think of clichés that both fit the campaign and their vision for their characters.

-For further reference, S. John Ross has made Risus: Anatomy of a Cliché from the Risus Companion available online over at Uncle Bear's.
+For further reference, S. John Ross has made Risus: Anatomy of a Cliché from the Risus Companion available online.

 As GM, you will need to determine if any of the clichés your players have chosen require any special rules.
 Some clichés may need some extra rules around them to help define just what the cliché is good for.
 Magical and mental powers are good examples of clichés that many campaigns will develop special rules to describe just what the player can accomplish with the cliché (this extra work can help add flavor to your campaign).
 Many of these special rules revolve around things such as duration, range, area of effect, etc. You can check out some samples of special cliché rules by examining the many pregenerated campaign worlds available to you (check out the links section at the Risus: The Anything RPG site for details).